xan105/node-ffi/README.md

   The pointer to the callback.

-  - `definition: unknown`
+  - `type: unknown`

-  The definition of the callback.
+  The type of the callback.

 ##### Methods